azrealwang/greedypixel/README.md

 ```

 ## Models
-This is a model list used as backbones and targets in our paper.
 The checkpoints will be automtically downloaded.

 | Dataset | Architecture | Configuration | Comment |
 |:---:|:---:|:---:|:---:|